 Q: Does digital printing happen faster than offset printing?

 A: That's the promise, but offset printing has become a pretty fast process too.
 Other factors that can make digital faster are that the print run itself is often smaller, and that the printer has fewer steps (such as creating the plates) to "set up" the book for printing.
-Still, the timing difference between digital and offset printing is likely to be several days instead of several weeks.
+Still, the timing difference between digital and offset printing is likely to be measured in days, not weeks.

 Q: Does offset printing look different than digital printing?